 Jon Young was born in Winston Salem, NC (1981) and now lives and works in St. Louis, Missouri.
 He holds a BFA from the University of Wyoming and an MFA from the Sam Fox School of Design and Visual Art at Washington University in St. Louis.

-His recent solo shows were held at J Hammond Projects, London; LCCC, Cheyenne WY; No Place Gallery, Columbus OH; Bruno David Gallery, St Louis MO; Lewis Center, St. Louis MO; Gallery 234, Laramie WY; and THIS Gallery, Laramie WY.
+Recent solo shows include Carl Kostyál at Intersect Art Fair, Chicago, J Hammond Projects, London; LCCC, Cheyenne WY; No Place Gallery, Columbus OH; Bruno David Gallery, St Louis MO; Lewis Center, St. Louis MO; Gallery 234, Laramie WY; and THIS Gallery, Laramie WY.

-His work was included in numerous group exhibitions, most recently in ‘Stockholm Session’ at Carl Kostyál, Stockholm; ‘Nature Morte’ at The Hole NYC, New York; F.A.B.
+His work has been included in numerous group exhibitions, most recently in ‘‘Strangers in the House’, Semiose Galerie, Paris; ‘Nature Morte’, The Hole NYC, New York; ‘Stockholm Sessions’ at Carl Kostyál, Stockholm; ‘Nature Morte’ at The Hole NYC, New York; F.A.B.
 Gallery, UMSL, St. Louis MO; Hunt Gallery, Webster University, St. Louis MO.